 But before embarking on a dashboard hunt in the jungle of available solutions on the market, we have to take a step back and review several important things before making a decision.
 Buying or building a dashboard to just have one won’t solve our HR issues, not to mention expecting any real ROI.

-Implementing an HR dashboard isn’t a goal in itself, its purpose is to help us make an impact on the business, indicates Henrik Sandén, People & HR Analyst at The Talent Company opening his presentation at the Nordic People Analytics Summit.
+Implementing an HR dashboard isn’t a goal in itself, its purpose is to help us make an impact on the business, indicated Henrik Sandén, People & HR Analyst at The Talent Company opening his presentation at the Nordic People Analytics Summit.

 He experienced a change of heart with what a dashboard represents for HR and what its true purpose is during his experience working in people analytics.
 Pivoting his presentation title, Henrik emphasised that dashboard shouldn’t be used for measuring performance against strategic performance.
 Instead, they are to be used to make an impact on the organisation.